afiskon/hbr-cw/README.md

 # HBR/CW

+**Update**: The project has some issues with spurious signals.
+This problem was addressed in [HBR/3B](https://github.com/afiskon/hbr-3b).

 All HF bands QRP CW transceiver

 * Covers 80, 40, 30, 20, 17, 15, 12 and 10 meter bands